 In his book, How to Stop Worrying and Start Living, author Dale Carnegie gave some of the best advice ever written on worry.
 One quote from the book that I think is particularly helpful in regards to preparedness is,

-If you have a worry problem, do these three things:
+If you have a worry problem, do

 1. Ask yourself: “What is the worst that can possibly happen?”